jessebuckmann/sample_preparation_module/projects/Power_Supply_Maurice_Jakob/documentation/Personal_Goals_Maurice.md

 + [ ] Have the knowledge and skills the build a solar power station from scratch.

 Regarding group projects:
-+ [ ] Learn about the dynamics of group management and interaction of a 'grand' project.
++ [ ] Learn about the dynamics and interactions of group management  of a 'grand' project.
 + [ ] Participate on a satifactory level within the group.